KuraKillu/OOP_Testing/README.md

 # Basic Program Practice

 ## Project Description
-This Java program was made for my first practice in object-oriented programming class.
+This program was made for adding two user inputs and print it.

+## Project Purpose